Which Institutions Own Shares In TG Therapeutics Inc. (TGTX)?

 The top institutional shareholder in the company is FMR, LLC with over 14.83 million shares valued at $771.31 million.
 The investor’s holdings represent 10.55% of the TGTX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.97 million shares valued at $570.7 million to account for 7.80% of the shares outstanding.
 The other top investors are RA Capital Management, L.P. which holds 8.69 million shares representing 6.18% and valued at over $451.82 million, while Blackrock Inc. holds 6.09% of the shares totaling 8.56 million with a market value of $445.1 million.

-TG Therapeutics Inc. (NASDAQ: TGTX) is -11.38% lower on its value in year-to-date trading and has touched a low of $8.75 and a high of $56.74 in the current 52-week trading range.
+TG Therapeutics Inc. (NASDAQ: TGTX) is -7.34% lower on its value in year-to-date trading and has touched a low of $8.75 and a high of $56.74 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TGTX stock was last observed hovering at around $46.64 in the last trading session, with the day’s loss setting it -0.54% off its average median price target of $70.00 for the next 12 months.
-It is also 49.34% off the consensus price target high of $91.00 offered by 7 analysts, but current levels are 29.08% higher than the price target low of $65.00 for the same period.
+The TGTX stock was last observed hovering at around $45.28 in the last trading session, with the day’s gains setting it 2.92% off its average median price target of $70.00 for the next 12 months.
+It is also 47.03% off the consensus price target high of $91.00 offered by 7 analysts, but current levels are 25.85% higher than the price target low of $65.00 for the same period.

-The stock witnessed a 5.98% loss in the last 1 month and extending the period to 3 months gives it a -14.99%, and is -6.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.54% over the week and 6.58% over the month.
+The stock witnessed a 7.45% loss in the last 1 month and extending the period to 3 months gives it a -6.28%, and is 6.26% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.46% over the week and 7.08% over the month.

 TG Therapeutics Inc. (TGTX) Analyst Forecasts